paddor/cztop/README.md

 ## Performance

-Performance should be pretty okay since this is based on the very reasonably thin FFI binding czmq-ffi-gen and CZTop itself only adds a convenience layer with some nice error checking.
+Performance should be pretty okay since this is based on czmq-ffi-gen, which is reasonably thin.
+CZTop is basically only a convenience layer on top, with some nice error checking.
 But hey, it's Ruby.
-Don't expect 20000 messages per second with a latency of 3us.
+Don't expect 5M messages per second with a latency of 3us.

 The measured latency on my laptop ranges from ~20us to ~60us per message for 1kb messages, depending on whether transport is inproc, IPC, or TCP/IP.